In marketing, a lead is a potential client.

 While the score can also act as a trigger for an automated program, the behavior is what the marketing and sales departments are actually interested in seeing.
 Different behaviors indicate how prepared they are to make a purchase.
 Examining that behavior prepares the sales and marketing teams to make contact.

-How Do I Score Behaviors?
+How do I Score Behaviors?

 Lead scoring is not a one-size-fits-all system.
 Every company will need to create a personalized ranking system based on the behaviors of their leads.
 For one company, a visit to the About Us page might be only 1 point, whereas, for another, that could be worth 10.
-It depends on the complexity of your system and ultimately comes down to understanding your business, your clients, and what indicates interest for your particular product or service.
+It depends on the complexity of your system and ultimately comes down to understanding your business, your clients, and what indicates interest in your particular product or service.
 Lead scoring is an important tool in understanding your audience and leads.
 Still, it requires careful attention to build a system unique to your business.
 When it comes to creating your lead scoring system, keep in mind:

 What Lead Scoring Isn’t